jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 Load introduction methodology requires thorough investigation since not every method can be used for arbitrary structures.
 Essential points that need to be considered are the geometry of the object to be loaded (test specimen), the type of loading (static, dynamic), the magnitude of the force to be applied, and the direction of the force vector.
-Depending on requirements, load application accuracy may also be a significant factor.
+Depending on the testing requirements, load application accuracy may also be a significant factor.
 The load might need to be achieved precisely down to individual Newtons or Newton-meters (for bending loads) at specific coordinates.
 It could also be that the structure being loaded has to undergo the same test multiple times after an experimental structural test or be subjected to other tests afterward.

 Testing requirements for prototype structures present additional complexities, particularly given the typically limited availability of test specimens due to high manufacturing costs.
 These constraints often necessitate non-destructive testing protocols to preserve specimen integrity for subsequent analyses or practical implementation.
 Such preservation requirements preclude certain invasive methods, such as drilling mounting holes or applying permanent adhesives.
 Furthermore, surface integrity considerations may extend to protective coatings, where paint degradation needs to be prevented.
-Beyond these foundational requirements, the load introduction elements must demonstrate a higher strength characteristics than the test specimens to prevent unintended failure modes that could compromise experimental validity @Rossow_2014.
+Beyond these foundational demands, the load introduction elements must demonstrate a higher strength characteristics than the test specimens to prevent unintended failure modes that could compromise experimental validity @Rossow_2014.
 A notable distinction exists between testing standardized versus complex structures.
 While standardized geometries often benefit from existing test facilities and established protocols, complex geometries typically require custom-manufactured #glspl("lie").
 The subsequent sections examine in detail the individual load introduction methods presented in @tab_30.

 // --------------------------------- sandbag -------------------------------- //
-Sandbags represent one of the most traditional and economically viable approaches to wing load application.
+Sandbags serve as one of the most traditional and economically viable approaches to wing load application.
 Their implementation on small aircraft structures is particularly common, as illustrated in @fig_56.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/4_Phyiscal_Load/0_Sandbags.png",